 Club de Pesca RV Park

-Description: Large RV park right on the beach south of the boardwalk.
+Club de Pesca is a large RV park right on the beach south of the boardwalk.
 From here, it’s a beautiful 15-minute walk along the sand to San Felipe’s main street and restaurants.
-Campsites range from dry camping to ocean-view sites with hook-ups, 24-hour security, free wifi, bathrooms, hot showers, an onsite mini-market with cold drinks, and a shaded beachfront community terrace with tables and chairs.
+Campsites range from dry camping to ocean-view sites with hook-ups, 24-hour security, free wifi, bathrooms, hot showers, an on-site mini-market with cold drinks, and a shaded beachfront community terrace with tables and chairs.

 Kiki’s RV Park

-Description: If you’re looking for the quintessential San Felipe beach camping experience, check out the photogenic 2-story beachfront palapas at this campground.
+If you’re looking for the quintessential San Felipe beach camping experience, check out Kiki’s RV Camping Hotel with it’s photogenic 2-story beachfront palapas.
 Amenities include hook-ups, grills, flushing toilets, and hot showers.
 The 30-minute walk south to town from Kiki’s is through a dimly lit neighborhood without sidewalks and is not recommended at night.

 Bahia San Luis Gonzaga